SteveWillowby/Order_and_Chaos/Readme.md

 - How random or noisy is the noise?
 - How different is the schema from the original graph?

-Much more information is available in the dissertation [here](https://www.proquest.com/docview/2916028057).
+Much more information is available in the paper [here](http://arxiv.org/abs/2404.13489).

 ### Isomorphism and Automorphism Calculations